radiantlogic-v8/documentation-ia-product/documentation/igrc-platform/installation-and-deployment/03-brainwaves-web-portal/02-parametrization/03-saml/okta.md

 ![okta1](./images/okta1.png "okta1")

-Fulfill the general settings: the nick name of your Brainwave project, a logo, ...
+Fulfill the general settings: the nick name of your Identity Analytics project, a logo, ...

 ![okta2](./images/okta2.png "okta2")